You are probably making several mistakes when it comes to your AdWords Quality Score.

 Historical performance is a permanent fixture that is tied to your account but deleting poor performing ads will prevent them from continuing to damage your quality score.
 Over time, your score can be improved by enhancing the performance of your campaigns.

-As long as the setup of your account doesn’t affect user experience then it shouldn’t change your quality score.
+As long as the setup of your account doesn’t affect user experience then it shouldn’t change your score.
 This encompasses campaign names, number of ad groups and placing keywords into new ad groups or campaigns.

-For example, moving a keyword to a new campaign will not influence quality score as long as the elements of the group are the same.
+For example, moving a keyword to a new campaign will not influence the score as long as the elements of the group are the same.
 If the keyword is switched over to a group that has new ad text or a different destination URL then it can impact user experience and ultimately your quality score.